Foundation-for-Jekyll-sites/jekyll-foundation/DOC.md

 1. `bower install` (reference: .bowerrc and bower.json)
 2. `npm install` (reference: package.json)
 3. `bundle install` (reference: Gemfile and Gemfile.lock)
 4. `composer install` (optional, reference: composer.json and composer.lock)

+Do all that in one step: `make install`

 ## Usage